martinrybak/futuristic/README.md

 Additionally, `Futuristic` provides:

 * Multiple builder callbacks to provide mutually exclusive `initial/busy/data/error` widget states.
+* Optional automatic retry with customizable repeat count, delay, and backoff type.
-* Optional `onData/onError` callbacks to perform additional actions when a `Future` succeeds or fails.
+* Optional `onData/onError/onRetry` callbacks to perform additional actions when a `Future` succeeds, fails, or auto-retries.
 * Generic type safety for the `data` provided to callbacks.
 The type parameter `<T>` can be omitted if it can be inferred from the `futureBuilder` function.

 ## Usage